Robinpig/Note/docs/CS/DB/MySQL/redolog.md

 Consider the following guidelines for optimizing redo logging:

 * Make your redo log files big, even as big as the [buffer pool](/docs/CS/DB/MySQL/memory.md?id=buffer_pool).
-When `InnoDB` has written the redo log files full, it must write the modified contents of the buffer pool to disk in a [checkpoint](https://dev.mysql.com/doc/refman/8.0/en/glossary.html#glos_checkpoint "checkpoint").
+  When `InnoDB` has written the redo log files full, it must write the modified contents of the buffer pool to disk in a `checkpoint`.
   Small redo log files cause many unnecessary disk writes.
   Although historically big redo log files caused lengthy recovery times, recovery is now much faster and you can confidently use large redo log files.
 * Consider increasing the size of the [log buffer](/docs/CS/DB/MySQL/memory.md?id=Log_buffer).
   A large log buffer enables large transactions to run without a need to write the log to disk before the transactions `commit`.
   Thus, if you have transactions that update, insert, or delete many rows, making the log buffer larger saves disk I/O.
 * Configure the innodb_log_write_ahead_size configuration option to avoid “read-on-write”.
 * Optimize the use of spin delay by user threads waiting for flushed redo.
 Spin delay helps reduce latency.
   During periods of low concurrency, reducing latency may be less of a priority, and avoiding the use of spin delay during these periods may reduce energy consumption.
   During periods of high concurrency, you may want to avoid expending processing power on spin delay so that it can be used for other work.
 * MySQL 8.0.11 introduced dedicated log writer threads for writing redo log records from the log buffer to the system buffers and flushing the system buffers to the redo log files.
   Previously, individual user threads were responsible those tasks.
   Dedicated log writer threads can improve performance on high-concurrency systems, but for low-concurrency systems, disabling dedicated log writer threads provides better performance.

 ## Summary